ctrlplusb/easy-peasy/website/docs/docs/tutorial/using-actions-to-update-state.md

-# Using Actions to update state
+# Using actions to update state

 Our [application](https://codesandbox.io/s/easy-peasy-tutorial-component-state-28cjm) has the ability to consume state, but no way to update it.